5ubh4d45/github-final-assignment/README.md

 # github-final-assignment
-### final assignment pf the part-1 for IBM git &amp; github course on coursera
+### final assignment of the part-1 for IBM git &amp; github course on coursera

 A calculator that calculates simple interest given principal, annual rate of interest and time period in years.